 She wasn’t kidding.
-Our Executive Suite, all 47 square metres of it, was as spacious as it was beautiful, while our vast balcony offered more than enough room for a game of French cricket (though ball-retrieval might have proved tricky).
+Our executive suite, all 47 square metres of it, was as spacious as it was beautiful, while our vast balcony offered more than enough room for a game of French cricket (though ball-retrieval might have proved tricky).

 The real entertainment was varied and well put together by a talented troupe of performers who were among the hardest-working I have ever encountered on a cruise.
 If they weren’t staging shows in the Broadway Show Lounge (our favourite was a hugely entertaining take on The Full Monty), they were leading sing-a-longs and quizzes by the pool, or taking part in TV-style gameshows.
-In the evenings there was so much

 Thank goodness for the free onboard Navigate app, which kept us up to date (this incredibly useful innovation also allowed us to book restaurants, tours and spa treatments without leaving the comfort of our suite).

 Our week on board didn’t leave us enough time to sample all of the five free restaurants and cafes, plus four speciality eateries that charge a supplement, but our favourite dinner venue was Gallery 47 ̊, overlooking the glamorous main restaurant with its massive sweeping staircase.
 We loved the warm reception we received from all the waiting staff almost as much as the delicious Italian menu.

 For lunch, the brightly coloured Snack Shack was the top choice.
 Our girls loved the cabana-style booths and the grab-and-go food (chips with everything).
-Discovery 2 is all-inclusive, apart from some speciality coffees and premium-brand alcohol, so they were free to help themselves to drinks, while we grown-ups had free rein at the lager and wine dispensers in the Islands buffet.
+The Marella Discovery 2 is all-inclusive, apart from some speciality coffees and premium-brand alcohol, so they were free to help themselves to drinks, while we grown-ups had free rein at the lager and wine dispensers in the Islands buffet.

 With so much happening on board – including several restorative trips to the spa – I’m amazed that we managed to find time to get off the ship.
-The Destinations staff came up with an impressive array of excursions in every port, but when we opted to do our own thing in Barcelona they gave us heaps of useful information about the best and cheapest way to get round this fabulous city.
+The destinations staff came up with an impressive array of excursions in every port, but when we opted to do our own thing in Barcelona they gave us heaps of useful information about the best and cheapest way to get round this fabulous city.

 In the lovely town of Ceuta, a Spanish enclave in mainland Morocco, we decided to take the half-day cycling tour.
 Unfortunately it all proved a bit too much for young Lily – but instead of making us all go back, the incredibly friendly tour staff took Daisy and Ellie on with them while Lily and I retired to the splendour of our balcony (via a quick photo stop at the Pillars of Zeus statue).

-The absolute highlight destination-wise was Ibiza (14-year-old Daisy was so excited that she downloaded a phone app to count the weeks, days, hours and seconds before we arrived at “like, the coolest place ever”).
+The absolute highlight destination-wise was Ibiza (14-year-old Daisy was so excited that she downloaded a phone app to count the weeks, days, hours and seconds before we arrived at “like, the coolest place ever.”

 We all had a wonderful time wondering around the Old Town and lounging on beanbags in impossibly laid-back bars, before heading to the beach for some Instagram posing outside the famous Pacha nightclub.
 But when I asked Daisy what she wanted to do next she replied: “I’m really surprised to be saying this, but I’m actually missing the ship.
 Can we just go back and chill on the balcony?”